“Big Sonia” filmmakers document the inspiring story of a KC Holocaust survivor

-KANSAS CITY, Mo -- Leah Warshawski and Todd Solliday, the co-directors of the new documentary "Big Sonia," chat with Fox 4's Russ Simmons about their film and it's larger-than-life subject, Sonia Warshawski.
+KANSAS CITY, Mo -- Leah Warshawski and Todd Soliday, the co-directors of the new documentary "Big Sonia," chat with Fox 4's Russ Simmons about their film and it's larger-than-life subject, Sonia Warshawski.

 The movie focuses on a Kansas City area Holocaust survivor who ran John's Tailor Shop for over 30 years in the now demolished Metcalf South Shopping Center.
 The film details how Ms. Warshawski continues to inspire audiences by sharing her life experiences in speaking engagements throughout the area.